 As highlighted in red above this Cycle #20170705 is the day your return posted to the IMF (Individual Master File) and began processing.

 Find your Cycle Date and determine the day the IRS began processing your Return

-Here are the 2017 IRS Processing Cycles directly from the manual.
+Here are the 2017 IRS Posting Cycles directly from the manual.
 We have made them easier to read in the spreadsheet above!

 This account transcript verifies that you have been accepted and are processing and you will not have a confirmation of your status until after February 15th.
 If more information is needed the IRS will send you a letter or you can view your transcript online to see further codes after February 15th.
 Until your Explanation of Transaction list shows an 846 Refund Issued code you are not guaranteed your refund on any certain date.